Torgeir Dingsøyr - Endre M. Lidal

 The first line contains the attribute names, the second contains the attribute types; integers, real numbers (float) or strings.
 Then the objects are listed successively.
 Missing attributes are denoted Undefined.

 Rosetta organizes the data in a project and displays relations between the various project items in project trees.
 Through these trees the user can monitor and manually edit the steps in the process.
 Most of the structure are displayed in tabular form.
-Fig gif is a screen shot from Rosetta, showing the project tree to the left and a decision table to the right.
+Fig is a screen shot from Rosetta, showing the project tree to the left and a decision table to the right.

 Figure 4.4: Screen shot from Rosetta.